2002 Michigan gubernatorial election: Candidates

+Campaign

-Posthumus, who had been previous Governor Engler's Lieutenant Governor, ran his general election campaign promising to maintain the Engler legacy.
+Posthumus, who had been previous governor Engler's lieutenant governor, ran his general election campaign promising to maintain the Engler legacy.

 Granholm promised change, running as a tough crime fighter and consumer advocate.
 Granholm criticized the Engler administration for coming into office with a budget surplus and leaving with a deficit.

 Kilpatrick memo controversy

 In the biggest event of the election, Posthumus released a memo from Detroit Mayor Kwame Kilpatrick asking for more appointments for blacks and jobs for Detroit contractors in a Granholm administration.
 Posthumus pointed to the memo as an example of Democratic Party corruption.
 Granholm, however, denied ever receiving the memo and said she wouldn't have agreed to it anyway.
 She said Posthumus was trying to be racially divisive.